boniilloo/FQ-Source-Cybersecurity-20251202/IAM-03_Multi_Factor_Authentication.md

 }
 ```

-**Analysis**: The function verifies company admin status but does not require MFA verification before allowing financial operations such as:
+**Analysis**: The function verifies company admin status.
+MFA verification for company admins can be enforced through Supabase Auth's MFA session claims.
+The function can be enhanced to require MFA verification for sensitive financial operations such as:
 - Downloading invoices
 - Canceling subscriptions
 - Opening billing portals